Multi-Task Learning in Natural Language Processing: An Overview: MTL Architectures for NLP Tasks

 where $\mathbf{L}_{row}$ and $\mathbf{L}_{col}$ are either globally shared task feature vectors or local instance-wise feature vectors, $\phi$ is a scaling operation, $\mathbf{x}$ is an input vector, and $\mathbf{W}$ is a learnable weight matrix.
-Differently, Conditionally Adaptive MTL (CA-MTL) \cite{php21} implements task adaptors in the self-attention operation of each transformer block based on task representations $\{\mathbf{z}_{i}\}$ as
+Similarly, Hyperformer \cite{karimi2021parameterefficient} inserts feed-forward adapter modules, which are generated by a task-aware hypernetwork, between pre-trained Transformer layers for efficient adaptation.
+Differently, Conditionally Adaptive MTL (CA-MTL) \cite{php21} implements task adapters in the self-attention operation of each transformer block based on task representations $\{\mathbf{z}_{i}\}$ as